Arraying/zero.bf/README.md

 # zero.bf

 A project that intends to run a Brainfuck version of Mandelbrot in < 500ms.
+Achieved using a JIT compiler.
-This project solely targets aarch64 macOS binaries.
+This project solely targets AArch64 macOS binaries.

-## Building
+## Building and Running

 Use `make`, the default target will build an optimized binary.
+Run with `./bin/zero-jit path/to/file.b`.
+For example, `./bin/zero-jit ./test/mandelbrot.b`.

+A 50000-sized `uint8_t` array serves as the memory.
+The interpreter will wrap the pointer around.
+The JIT compiler does not wrap and will cause a segmenation fault.

+# Development

+Current attained peak performance: 1200 ms.

-A debug build can be generated using `make dbg`.
+Debug builds can be generated with `make debug-interpreter` or `make debug-jit`.

-## Running

-Run with `./bin/zero path/to/file.b`.
+To benchmark, `make bench` runs an optimized JIT agains `mandelbrot.b`.

+List of planned optimizations:
+- Optimize file reading (`wc` inspiration).
+- Optimize `[-]` (requires lookaheads).
+- Optimize write/read with `printf`/`scanf`.

+Other things:
+- Safety in JIT mode by checking `[]` bounds.